davegallant/site/content/blog/amazon-ebs-csi-driver-terraform/index.md

 tags: ['aws', 'eks', 'ebs', 'aws-ebs-csi-driver', 'oidc', 'efs', 'aws-efs-csi-driver']
 ---

-I recently configured the Amazon EBS CSI driver and found the setup with terraform to be more effort than expected.
+I recently configured the Amazon EBS CSI driver and found the setup with Terraform to be more effort than expected.
 I wanted to avoid third-party modules and keep it as simple as possible, while remaining least privilege.

 > UPDATE: This approach can also be used for the aws-efs-csi-driver